spamgourmet/spamgourmet/spamgourmet-clone/README.md

 This is out of scope but do not forget to ensure that you have a proper firewall on the host, and that you set up regular backups.

 FYI my private spamgourmet clone runs very well on a KVM VM with 1vCPU, 512MB RAM and 7GB disk (1.51GB used at the end of the script).
-The VM runs Debian 10.10 on **zfs** root.
+The VM runs Debian Bullseye on **zfs** root.